Hameedullah-Asadi3300/JavaScript-Repo-1/README.md

       var         Is accessible anywhere in the code let         Is accessible within the scope declared const       Is used for values which are fixed and not muteable

+   ## Array
+      In this project I have worked on arrays in JavaScript, syntax, modifying the elements of arrays using the index, functions of arrays like: push, pop, shift, and unshift, and nested array/dimensional array.